 I’ve learned that mistakes can often be as good a teacher as success. – Jack Welch

 Those who are growing are often making a lot of mistakes.
 Those who are not growing will rarely make a mistake.
-So the only way to grow and learn is to allow yourself to sometimes make a mistake.
+So the only way to grow and learn is to allow yourself sometimes to make a mistake and learn from it.

 Are the other people you are comparing yourself to more experienced on the job?
-One client had two years experience and was comparing herself to someone with 20 years experience.
+One client had 2 years of experience and was comparing herself to someone with 20 years of experience.
 She had to accept that she would never catch up to that person.
+Her fear of making mistakes at work was causing her to miss the obvious differences of experience.

 For instance, Jane was afraid of making a mistake as she provided support to a technical team in the field.
-She was a troubleshooter and was in the home office looking at all the drawing of the system and would be guiding the field crew on how to fix a trouble.
+She was a troubleshooter and was in the home office looking at all the system’s drawings and would be guiding the field crew on how to fix a trouble.
 She was afraid that she could not solve the problem fast enough – and therefore delay the restore time – or that she might make more things fail by directing the team to turn on or off the wrong systems.
 She was often frozen by indecision.

 Her boss was the lead with 20 years of experience doing this work.
-I asked her “Has he ever made a mistake?
-Does he fear to do the wrong thing?”
+I asked her, “Has he ever made a mistake?
+Does he fear doing the wrong thing?”
 Logic tells me that he has made many mistakes over time.

 But, she sat silently at my question.
 She had never really considered how it impacted him.